-A two hour meeting with prospective/enrolled students in which they are made familiar with the (a) overall aim of the program, (b) the content of the program, (c) MTS policies regarding grades and attendance, (d) our expectations of their computer skills.
+DAAC students will participate in the general New Student Orientation for MTS students.
+Two hours of this orientation will be a special meeting of DAAC students in which they are made familiar with the (a) overall aim of the program, (b) the content of the program, (c) MTS policies regarding grades and attendance, (d) our expectations of their computer skills.

 Introduction to the nature of substance abuse treatment including (a) and overview of the Eight Domains, (b) certain terms and definitions, including: substance use versus abuse as found in the DSM-5 language, (c) the stages of use, the stages of recovery, (d) recovery and spirituality, (e) selected theories of addiction, (f) fundamentals of substance abuse counseling, including certain skills, Seven Core Therapeutic Conditions, MI and MET.

 AC20000 CO-OCCURRING DISORDERS (Dr. Don Thomas, DMin, EdM, LPC/MHSP, Adjunct Professor of Pastoral Care)

 Introduction to (a) the nature of common mental health disorders that co-occur with substance abuse, and (b) common approaches to evaluating persons for these disorders, as well as common management strategies in agency settings.

 SPECIAL TOPICS IN SUBSTANCE ABUSE TREATMENT (Dr. Jerry Harber, D.Min., LMFT, LPC/MHSP – Adjunct Professor of Pastoral Care)